UPPMAX/programming_formalisms/docs/project_start/startup.md

 ### Upload to GitHub

-???- Exercise "Follow the steps below"
+???- question "Exercise: Follow the steps below"

     - Make sure that you are **logged into GitHub**.